 - Be honored at the awards ceremony during the 2017 ATD International Conference & Exposition in Atlanta, GA

-A practice may be entered for consideration in two categories.
+A practice may be entered in only one category.

 Practices designed to align career plans and tracks for optimal organization performances